influxdata/telegraf/plugins/inputs/modbus/README.md

 #### Slave device

 You can use the `slave_id` setting to specify the ID of the slave device to query.
-It should be specified for each request. otherwise it defaults to zero.
+It should be specified for each request, otherwise it defaults to zero.
 Please note, only one `slave_id` can be specified per request.

 #### Byte order of the register